 The Graduate Program in Neuroscience is governed by the policies and guidelines of the Jefferson College of Life Sciences.

-The Program and/or JCLS will make every effort to financially support trainees for the first academic year of their training.
+The Program and/or JCLS will financially support trainees for the first academic year of their training.
 Once a trainee has chosen a research adviser, it is the research adviser's responsibility to financially support the trainee, including arrangements for stipend and health insurance from research grants and/or the adviser's department resources, throughout the remainder of the trainee's graduate education.

 Faculty may accept new predoctoral trainees and serve as mentors to these trainees provided the faculty have independent extramural funding.
 If such a person loses funding while serving as a mentor, they will continue in that capacity through completion of the program for any trainee already in their laboratory.
 On re-attaining extramural funding, they may again accept a new trainee to study under their guidance.